ctu-mrs/darpa_subt_cnn_training/README.md

 To get the prepared dataset in COCO format please follow the guide to download the DARPA Subt dataset in this [repository](https://github.com/ctu-mrs/vision_datasets).

+Side note: this version of the training extensions is supposed to work with OpenVino 2021 version.
+Beware that OpenVino software is not backward compatible (yeah :( ).

 # OpenVINO™ Training Extensions